Mvb1122/Python-Projects/README.md

 # Python-Projects
 Python Projects, aka, me learning python.
+Also, this isn't like... a course or anything, so you should only really use it as a quick reference guide at most.

 # Table of Contents